-Many people tend to think of their website as a business card: once the text is written up, the design is done and the whole thing is published, the task is finalized.
+Many people tend to think of their website as a business card: once the text is written up, the design is done and the whole thing is published, the task is finalised.
 When you refer people to your website (or they find it on their own), all the necessary information is there, along with your contact details to get started.

 In reality, creating a website is more like building a project car: it requires regular maintenance, updates and revisions to gradually improve it over time.